 The ideas began to flow when musicians Belle Jackson, Donna Lamb and Sam Gleaves got together and said, "There ought to be a camp where folks can come and learn old time music in Berea."
-The result is the first year of the Singing Bird Music School, bringing even more music to historic Berea, the folk arts and crafts capitol of Kentucky.
+With the support of the incredible team at Berea Tourism and the momentum of the Festival of Learnshops, the dream became a reality.
+The first year of the Singing Bird Music School brought even more music to historic Berea, the folk arts and crafts capital of Kentucky.
 Together we are building an Appalachian community music gathering where all folks (age 10 and up) can enjoy music together and learn from each other.
-The Singing Bird Music School celebrates the living legacy of master artists Lewis Lamb, traditional fiddler, and Lovester Wilkinson, quilter, singer, and storyteller.
 The school's name and philosophy comes from the refrain of an old Irish traditional song, "there's none of them can sing so sweet, my singing bird as you."
 The Singing Bird Music School is presented by the Berea Festival of Learnshops, a Berea Tourism event that invites folks to grow their creative side and join outstanding professional artists and master craftspeople to experience practically any art form you can imagine.
-The Berea Festival of Learnshops are happening July 13th through July 29th, 2018.

 All musicians (age 10 and older) are welcome to participate.
 Beginning musicians are especially welcome.
 No previous experience playing a stringed instrument is required.
 Registration for the school is $144 per person (this includes four hours of instruction each day, lunch each day and more opportunities for jamming and singing together).
 A limited number of scholarships (for musicians age 18 and under) and work study positions (for musicians age 18 and up) will be available.
 Educators participating in the school will receive certificates of participation for professional learning credit.
 Morning singing will be held at the Acton Folk Center, 212 West Jefferson Street, Berea, KY 40403.
 Most of the class locations will be based around the Old Town Berea area, on or within walking distance of North Broadway street.
 If you have general questions about the school or if you are interested in applying for a scholarship or work study position, please email SingingBirdMusicSchool@gmail.com.